This is my second trip to Malaysia to visit all the same cities. I am here to add to my Nomad Mania series totals.

 Art House Gallery Museum of Ethnic Arts.
 Unusual for a museum, this is a commercial business where most of his income is from art (many lovely watercolours) but the rest is a huge variety of objects from all over SE Asia except the Philippines – a large collection of wood carvings and many masks.
 Free

 National Textile Museum.
 A wonderful museum with great exhibits.
-Every process of production is shown clearly on small story boards.
-The Indian sari’s were special.
+Every process of production is shown clearly on small storyboards.
+The Indian saris were special.
 5R

 Chan See Shue Yuen Temple.
 This is the Chan ancestral temple.
 The front is a riot of figure dioramas and dragons.
 It was started by 4 men of the Chan family who arrived in KL in 1896 and finished building the temple in 1906.
 There is a large gold shrine.

 Istana Negara (National Palace) is the official residence of the Yang di-Pertuan Agong, the monarch of Malaysia.
 The palace opened in 2011.
-The palace complex has an area of 97.65 hectares, 22 domes, and is split into three main portions: the Formal Component, Royal Component and Administration Component.
+The palace complex has an area of 97.65 hectares, and 22 domes, and is split into three main portions: the Formal Component, Royal Component and Administration Component.

 It cost RM812 million to build and incorporates Islamic and Malay architectural elements, The 13th Yang di-Pertuan Agong, Tuanku Mizan Zainal Abidin of Terengganu was the first King to use the palace while the 14th Yang di-Pertuan Agong, Tuanku Abdul Halim Mu’adzam Shah of Kedah was the first King to have his installation ceremony held there.